How to Get a Contractor License in New Mexico

 Last updated: March 1, 2026

 New Mexico is a unique market influenced by tourism, retirement communities, and Santa Fe's arts scene, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in New Mexico is a structured process overseen by the New Mexico Construction Industries Division (CID).
+Licensing in New Mexico is overseen by the New Mexico Construction Industries Division (CID).
+The process does not require any pre-license education hours.
+You'll need to pass the New Mexico Contractor License Exam (administered by PSI) with a score of at least 70% on each section.

-New Mexico requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New Mexico does not require any pre-license education hours.
 Budget between $500 and $1,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |